ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 #.
 There will be a Duo prompt asking for a passcode or for "option 1".
 You may either:

-   - Enter ``1``, then your phone Duo will ask you for login confirmation.
+   - Enter ``1`` and approve the Duo push notification on your phone.

    Or

-   - Enter a 6-digit password from the **NCSA** entry of your Duo app.
+   - Enter a 6-digit passcode from the **NCSA** entry of your Duo app.

 #.
-Enter your NCSA password at the prompt.
+Enter your NCSA (Kerberos) password at the prompt.
 Note, the terminal will not show your password (or placeholder symbols such as asterisks [*]) as you type.

 #.
 You should now be at a prompt that reflects that you are on a Nightingale node.
-You will know this because the prompt (the bottom line in your terminal or SSH window) will contain the name of the machine you are working on, and that should begin with ``ng-``.
-It will look something like this:
+It will include ``@ng-`` and look similar to this example for user ``hirop``:

    .. code-block:: terminal

       [hirop@ng-gpu-m01 ~] $

-   You can load modules, run software, and access your files from there.
+   You can load modules, run software, and access your files from here.

 Connecting with MobaXterm (for users connecting from Windows machines)
 ------------------------------------------------------------------------